JaisEdelmann/SmartBackupApp/README.md

 # SmartBackupApp
-Simple and smart backupapp application, that can be scheduled via Windows task scheduler
+Simple and smart backupapp application, that can be scheduled via Windows task scheduler.

+I created this little solution, because i was tired of trying to find the simplest and best solution for me to backup my Virtual machines into to my NAS.
+So i decided to stop wasting time looking for something simple, and just build something simple :)

 ## Settings